MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 #### 3.2.4 Multiple steady-states and oscillations

-... when bistability is combined with noise in some parameters (e.g. enzyme expression level) there can be a **multi-modal distribution** of flux states across genetically identical cells (e.g. see [90, 91] and section 3.4). #ReferenceSource/Heterogeneity
+... when bistability is combined with noise in some parameters (e.g. enzyme expression level) there can be a **multi-modal distribution** of flux states across genetically identical cells (e.g. see [ [[@simsekEmergenceMetabolicHeterogeneity2018|90]], [[@rosenthalMetabolicInteractionsDynamic2018|91]] ] and section 3.4). #ReferenceSource/Heterogeneity

-> #TODO add ref [90] "E. Simsek and M. Kim.
-The emergence of metabolic heterogeneity and diverse growth responses in isogenic bacterial cells.
-ISME J, 12(5):1199–1209, 2018.
-ISSN 1751-7370 (Electronic) 1751-7362 (Linking). doi: 10.1038/s41396-017-0036-2."

-> #TODO add ref [91] "A. Z. Rosenthal, Y. Qi, S. Hormoz, J. Park, S. H. Li, and M. B. Elowitz.
-Metabolic interactions between dynamic bacterial subpopulations.
-Elife, 7, 2018.
-ISSN 2050-084X (Electronic) 2050-084X (Linking). doi: 10.7554/eLife.33099."

 #### 3.2.5 Regulation of fluxes

 How does the cell ‘regulate’ the flux of matter in metabolism?
 How does it decide, for example, to make more of an amino acid or rather more of a lipid?
 Or do these decisions happen automatically, through system dynamics of the metabolic system?
 The question of regulation of metabolism is a major research area in its own right.
 Several hypotheses have been formulated and some have been supported by experimental measurements.
 It is highly likely that many of these hypotheses are true under some conditions, and actual regulation of metabolism involves multiple mechanisms.
 Two of the key mechanisms we can highlight here and that we will touch upon in this and other chapters are: flux regulation through control of **enzyme levels** or **enzyme activity**.
 The former is achieved via control of an enzymes’ **expression level**, while the latter can be achieved via **substrate-level** [[allosteric regulation]] (Fig. 3.7).
 Notice that the latter case involves regulation of enzyme activity by metabolites, thereby providing a ‘dynamical regulation’ that does not require additional elements (such as gene regulatory factors).
-Additional examples of such dynamical regulation, which is sometimes referred to as ‘**self-regulation**’, can also emerge from specific pathway structures and are being proposed and explored continually, e.g. [70, 76, 73, 77].
+Additional examples of such dynamical regulation, which is sometimes referred to as ‘**self-regulation**’, can also emerge from specific pathway structures and are being proposed and explored continually, e.g. [70, 76, [[@reichEnergyMetabolismCell1981|73]], 77].
 We will discuss this topic further in the section 3.4. #ReferenceSource/Regulation

 ### 3.3.
 Toolbox for modeling dynamics of metabolism